hgl/acmehugger/docs/Install.md

 ## Binaries

-Download the binary from the [releases page](https://github.com/hgl/acmehugger/releases).
+Download the binary corresponding your machine from the [releases page](https://github.com/hgl/acmehugger/releases).

 The binary assumes that a few directories and files exits.
 You need to create them before running the binary: